-Jharkhand Mukti Morcha MLA Sita Soren quits party
+Jharkhand Mukti Morcha MLA Sita Soren joins BJP

 Sita Soren had earlier been accused of accepting a bribe from a candidate during the Rajya Sabha elections in 2012.
 With the Supreme Court’s overturning of the 1998 judgement, she now faces a trial in the case.

+“[Prime Minister Narendra] Modi ji is only using ED, CBI, Income TaX to gain political opponents to his side,” Kumar told reporters.
+“All those who are leaving the Opposition is because of ED, CBI.”

+He added that Sita Soren was making a “huge political mistake” by joining the BJP as the people of Jharkhand are already upset because of the arrest of Hemant Soren.

-On January 31, Hemant Soren was arrested in connection with a money laundering case.
+The development comes after party leader and former Jharkhand Chief Minister Hemant Soren was arrested in connection with a money laundering case on January 31.

 The case pertains to an alleged scam linked to the ownership of a 7.16-acre land parcel in Ranchi, which the Enforcement Directorate claims was acquired through the “proceeds of crime” involving illegal sale of Army land.